 This isn’t an issue solely of safety, however; most APIs simple are as robustly applicable as the major ones with which every businessperson and consumer is familiar.
 It’s actually fairly rare for a company to put out an API platform that will have the widespread utility of Twitter or some Microsoft Windows application.
 Usually, the kind of enterprise technology that a businessman would invest in would be shared between App developers with whom he shares business relationships of varying degrees of involvement.

-The developer community available through SOA Software Atmosphere is tailor-made for securing APIs for B2B integration.
+The developer community available through SOA Software API Management platform is tailor-made for securing APIs for B2B integration.
 It gives enterprise technologists a range of options for collaborative integration across multi-platform programs.
 Since most business program interfaces are somewhat specialized, as mentioned, they can only really benefit from limited programmer-community interference anyway, with the specific scenarios being:

 - Two companies realize that they have two applications that would enhance each other, and the combination of which would increase the applicability and user-friendliness to their respective groups of customers.
 Bringing them together successfully now widens the pool of consumers for both companies.
 The collaboration between this duo is termed “private sharing of enterprise technology”.

-- The second option enabled by Atmosphere is “semi-private sharing”, which facilitates the exchange and integrated use of code between multiple business partners.
+- The second option enabled by our API Management product is “semi-private sharing”, which facilitates the exchange and integrated use of code between multiple business partners.

-Atmosphere implements certain built-in restrictions to enhance the effects of B2B integration of APIs even further.
+SOA Software API Management platform implements certain built-in restrictions to enhance the effects of B2B integration of APIs even further.
 Companies using an API can remain “cloaked” if the originating company has multiple business partners but wants each to remain unaware of the other.
 The originating company can also impose a lock-and-key directive on the use of their program interface, by enabling access only to businesses that have received an invitation to join the private group.
-Atmosphere specifically aids this by keeping that API invisible within their index, so it can’t be searched for.
+SOA Software API management specifically aids this by keeping that API invisible within their index, so it can’t be searched for.
 There are a number of variations on this theme; and they’re all geared to meet the needs of the B2B collaboration.
-Take a look at Atmosphere.
+Take a look at SOA Software API Management Platform.